valid-argument/icaps-dpdp/README.md

 ## About the project

-See my [thesis](https://www.math.elte.hu/thesisupload/thesisfiles/2024msc_alkmat2y-kzje3n.pdf) for detailed information about the project and the algorithms used (in Hungarian)
+See my [thesis](https://www.math.elte.hu/thesisupload/thesisfiles/2024msc_alkmat2y-kzje3n.pdf) for detailed information about the project and the algorithms used (in Hungarian).

-Keywords: Dynamic Vehicle Routing Problem (DVRP), Dynamic Pickup and Delivery Problem (DPDP), Variable Neighborhood Search (VNS)
+Keywords: Dynamic Vehicle Routing Problem (DVRP), Dynamic Pickup and Delivery Problem (DPDP), Variable Neighborhood Search (VNS).

 ## How to use